-8. Meets Standards of the College, Regulatory, and Accrediting Agencies accountable - the state of being answerable for one's actions client/patient/resident - recipient of a health care service, to be used interchangeably as applicable clinical - settings in which students learn about and practice nursing care clinical laboratory - experiences in nursing care in the on-campus laboratory clinical practicum - experiences in nursing care in the following settings: agency facilities and simulation collaboration / teamwork - to function effectively within nursing and inter-professional teams, fostering open communication, mutual respect, and shared decision-making to achieve quality patient care. commonly recurring health problems - disorders statistically most common to a geographic region, culture, gender, or age group communication - a 2-way process involving the sending and receiving of messages. critical thinking - a nonlinear cognitive or mental process that involves rational examination and analysis of all information and ideas and the formulation of conclusions and decisions cultural - related to a learned pattern of behaviors, beliefs, values, attitudes, and practices shared by a specific group of people delegation - transferring to a competent individual the authority to perform a selected nursing task in a selected situation. developmental - act or process of progressing in a prescribed manner distance education - a formal educational process in which the majority (75% or more) of the program instruction occurs when a student and instructor are not in the same place (as defined by the Casper College Nursing department Unit) evidence-based practice (EBP) - integration of best current evidence with clinical expertise and patient/family preferences and values for delivery of optimal health care external environment - everything that surrounds the person that is not part of the person health state of balance and harmony; the opposite of illness health care facilities, services, or providers of illness care (restorative) or health care (preventive) to the general public system hybrid courses hybrid courses combine both classroom and on-line teaching and learning.
-Hybrid courses meet in the classroom on a regular basis and are supplemented with on-line lessons throughout the week, classroom attendance is mandatory for all hybrid courses holistic the whole entity, pertaining to all aspects, which is more than the sum of all its parts homeostasis a state of dynamic equilibrium humanistic concern for the welfare, values, and dignity care of persons illness a state of inadequate or absent adaptation informatics the use of information and technology to communicate, manage knowledge, mitigate error, and support decision making interdisciplinary involving two or more fields that are usually considered distinct interpersonal skills verbal and nonverbal means of exchanging information or feelings between two or more people learning a process involving change in behavior that is acquired through practice or experience a one-to-one, long-term relationship used as a strategy to facilitate the mentoring ongoing development of nursing faculty, encompassing orientation to the faculty role, socialization to the academic community, development of teaching skills, and facilitation of the growth of future leaders in nursing education (adapted from the NLN position statement on Mentoring of Nurse Faculty issued by the Board of Governors, January 28, 2006) the discipline responsible for protecting and promoting health and nursing abilities, preventing illness and injury, and advocating for the person through the diagnosis and treatment of human responses to actual or potential health problems. nursing care application and utilization of the nursing process nursing process - a systematic method which allows for flexibility and creativity in applying nursing knowledge for the purpose of solving nursing problems.
-The process consists of five components: 1. assessment - the process of collecting and organizing data from a variety of sources; 2. nursing diagnosis - a statement which identifies actual or potential problems within the scope of nursing; 3. planning -the specification of outcomes and interventions designed to resolve the client's problems; 4. implementation - the execution of interventions which work toward meeting planned outcomes; 5. evaluation - the appraisal of client response to nursing interventions considering progression toward outcome achievement. outcomes - the predetermined result or consequences of nursing action patient-centered care - care which recognize the patient or designee as the source of control and full partner in providing compassionate and coordinated care based on respect for patient's preferences, values and needs person - any member of the human race without regard to age, gender, or national origin who is an interacting open system; a composite of physiological, psychological, sociocultural, developmental, and spiritual dimensions physiological - bodily structure and function preceptor - an expert or specialist who gives practical experience and training to a student. psychological - mental processes and relationships quality (QI) - syste the use of data to monitor the outcomes of care processes improvement and use improvement methods to design and test changes to continuously improve the quality and safety of health care tems. responsibility - the sense of being reliable and trustworthy and functioning within a prescribed role role - the pattern of behavioral responses to a person or social group with whom an individual interacts in a particular situation safety - practice that minimizes risk of harm to patients and providers through both system effectiveness and individual performance sociocultural - combined sociological and cultural functions sociological - roles and identities within a group spiritual - the influence of metaphysical beliefs standard nursing interventions measures that are established by nursing authorities that implement specific objectives web-enhanced - students meet face-to-face during scheduled hours and have resources and/or activities available in an online environment to augment traditional instruction.
+8. Meets Standards of the College, Regulatory, and Accrediting Agencies accountable - the state of being answerable for one's actions client/patient/resident - recipient of a health care service, to be used interchangeably as applicable clinical - settings in which students learn about and practice nursing care clinical laboratory - experiences in nursing care in the on-campus laboratory clinical practicum - experiences in nursing care in the following settings: agency facilities and simulation collaboration / teamwork - to function effectively within nursing and inter-professional teams, fostering open communication, mutual respect, and shared decision-making to achieve quality patient care. commonly recurring health problems - disorders statistically most common to a geographic region, culture, gender, or age group communication - a 2-way process involving the sending and receiving of messages. critical thinking - a nonlinear cognitive or mental process that involves rational examination and analysis of all information and ideas and the formulation of conclusions and decisions cultural - related to a learned pattern of behaviors, beliefs, values, attitudes, and practices shared by a specific group of people delegation - transferring to a competent individual the authority to perform a selected nursing task in a selected situation. developmental - act or process of progressing in a prescribed manner distance education - a formal educational process in which the majority (75% or more) of the program instruction occurs when a student and instructor are not in the same place (as defined by the Casper College Nursing department Unit) evidence-based practice (EBP) - integration of best current evidence with clinical expertise and patient/family preferences and values for delivery of optimal health care external - everything that surrounds the person that is not part of the person environment health state of balance and harmony; the opposite of illness health care facilities, services, or providers of illness care (restorative) or health care (preventive) to the general public system hybrid courses hybrid courses combine both classroom and on-line teaching and learning.
+Hybrid courses meet in the classroom on a regular basis and are supplemented with on-line lessons throughout the week, classroom attendance is mandatory for all hybrid courses holistic the whole entity, pertaining to all aspects, which is more than the sum of all its parts a state of dynamic equilibrium homeostasis humanistic concern for the welfare, values, and dignity care of persons illness a state of inadequate or absent adaptation informatics the use of information and technology to communicate, manage knowledge, mitigate error, and support decision making interdisciplinary involving two or more fields that are usually considered distinct interpersonal skills verbal and nonverbal means of exchanging information or feelings between two or more people a process involving change in behavior that is acquired through practice learning or experience a one-to-one, long-term relationship used as a strategy to facilitate the mentoring ongoing development of nursing faculty, encompassing orientation to the faculty role, socialization to the academic community, development of teaching skills, and facilitation of the growth of future leaders in nursing education (adapted from the NLN position statement on Mentoring of Nurse Faculty issued by the Board of Governors, January 28, 2006) the discipline responsible for protecting and promoting health and nursing abilities, preventing illness and injury, and advocating for the person through the diagnosis and treatment of human responses to actual or potential health problems.